heidless-stillwater/heidless-blog/src/content/blog/RoR-APP-photo-app.md

     - used to enable sendgrid email comms
   - ### active_record
     - used to enable image persistence
+      - uses AWS S3 for image storage
-    - live deploy uses Google Cloud Srage
+    - live deploy uses Google Cloud